ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 [raw string literals](https://en.cppreference.com/w/cpp/language/string_literal),
 so this is the next best option in my opinion.

-Adding parameter parsing logic for `--version` and `--help` is relatively
+Adding argument parsing logic for `--version` and `--help` is relatively
 straightforward: we do not have any single character command line switches, so option parsing can be handled with `strcmp` alone: